acwright/Chip8Kit/README.md

 # Chip8Kit

-A Swift Package for interpreting Chip-8 ROM's!
+A Swift package for interpreting Chip-8 ROM's!